 The second episode of the show opens with Devi’s therapist reminding her that she was enlisted to help Devi delve into her recent trauma, but they haven’t talked about her father at all thus far.
 Devi responds with, “What’s there to talk about?
 He’s dead, it made me sad.
 Now I wanna talk about a major event that could happen this week.
 Popping my cherry, doc!!!”

 My dad didn’t die abruptly the way Devi’s did.
-He had cancer, which meant I didn’t just suddenly lose him one day–I lost him a little bit every day since his diagnosis.
+He had cancer, which meant I didn’t just suddenly lose him one day–I lost him a little bit every day since the moment of his diagnosis.
 In those few years, despite the increasingly evident toll the cancer was taking on him, the possibility & guarantee of his death was the last thing on my mind.

 Devi spends two seasons of this show making mistake after mistake and at every wrong turn, the memory of her dad persists.
 While she prioritizes the prospect of having sex, going to parties, and being ‘cool’ over what people may think of as healthy grieving, she can’t help but see him when she leasts expects it and feel his presence when she needs it most.

-As Devi approaches her senior year, her grief starts to show up differently; she sees her dad’s old racket and is taken back to the moment he bought it, she thinks she sees him in the audience of her orchestra concert, and she becomes overwhelmed by her loss when she witnesses Paxton’s father embrace him at his graduation.
+As Devi approaches her senior year, her grief starts to show up differently; she sees her dad’s old racket and is transported back to the moment he bought it, she thinks she sees him in the audience of her orchestra concert, and she becomes overwhelmed by her loss when she witnesses Paxton’s father embrace him at his graduation.

 I’ve settled into my life in New York as I approach my senior year of college– I have close friendships that I cherish, a happy and healthy romantic relationship, and I call my mom multiple times a day.